Now on Mac — start your 60-day free trial.

 How do I create my first project?

-Step 1: To create a new project, select the + symbol in the bottom right corner of the screen.
+Step 1: To create a new project, select the + Add Project button to the right of the screen.

-Step 2: Enter the name of your project in the Project Name field provided.
+Step 2: Enter the name of your project in the Project Name field and populate the other fields as best as possible.

-Project Hashtags will help you quickly identify the project across social channels belonging to your team, builders and architects also involved in the project.
+Project Hashtags are created to quickly identify the project across social channels belonging to your team, builders and architects also involved in the project.

 Do I have to add a project image?